Point72 Asset Management

 Point72 Asset Management is an American hedge fund.
-It was founded in 2014 by Steve Cohen, after his previous company S.A.C.
+It was founded in 2014 by Steve Cohen as a family office, after his previous company S.A.C.
 Capital Advisors pleaded guilty to insider trading charges.
 In 2018, the company reopened to external investors after a two-year ban and began accepting outside capital.
 The company's office is located in Stamford, Connecticut.

-History
+Background and history

 2014 to 2019

 Point72 has origins to 1992 with the founding of S.A.C.
 Capital Advisors, a group of hedge funds founded by Steve Cohen.
-S.A.C pled guilty to federal charges in 2013 after an 11 year investigation into insider trading.
-Point72 was founded in 2014 by Steve Cohen as the successor to S.A.C. with the bulk of S.A.C.'s assets being transferred to Point72.
+S.A.C pled guilty to federal charges in 2013 after an 11-year investigation into insider trading.
+Point72 was founded in 2014 by Cohen as the successor to S.A.C. with the bulk of S.A.C.'s assets being transferred to Point72.
 Under an S.E.C. agreement, Point72 was initially not allowed to manage money from outside investors.
-The firm initially hired Vincent Tortorella as chief surveillance officer and Kevin J. O’Connor an in-house attorney.
+Point72 also took measures to develop its legal and compliance departments, including hiring Vincent Tortorella as chief compliance and surveillance officer, and Kevin J. O’Connor an in-house attorney.
+Tortorella's compliance team included former CIA, FBI and SEC personnel.
 Douglas D. Haynes was appointed president.

 In 2015, the firm created Point72 Academy, a 15-month paid program to train college graduates to work for the firm.
-That same year, the firm started Point72 Ventures, a venture capital unit focused on developing financial technology.
+That same year, the firm started Point72 Ventures, a venture capital unit.
+Initially, Point72 Ventures focused on fintech startups before shifting focus to additional sectors such as investing in AI and defense technology startups.

 In 2018, the restriction on managing outside money was lifted and Point72 opened its first hedge fund, securing $3 billion in capital from approximately 20 institutions.
 Shaughnessy retired in 2018 and was replaced by Gavin O'Connor, who joined the firm from Goldman Sachs.
 In March 2018, it was reported by the New York Times that Haynes resigned as president "amid [a] gender bias lawsuit, with Cohen assuming the role of president.